edoardottt/TweetPro/README.md

 DESCRIPTION :mega:
 ---------------------
 TweetPro is an University project of the Programming Metodologies Course held by Prof. Roberto Navigli.
-It's a Java framework that analyzes Tweets and other things related to Twitter.
+It's a Java tool that analyzes Tweets and other things related to Twitter.

 -------------------
 Tweet :baby_chick: